telerik/reporting-docs/embedding-reports/program-the-report-definition/serialize-report-definition-in-xml.md

 {{source=CodeSnippets\CS\API\Telerik\Reporting\XmlSerializationSnippets.cs region=ReportDefinitionSnippet}}
 {{source=CodeSnippets\VB\API\Telerik\Reporting\XmlSerializationSnippets.vb region=ReportDefinitionSnippet}}

+>note **Report1** is a derivative of the basic Report class.
+A similar implementation can be found in the installation folder of the Telerik Reporting product usually located at the following path: Progress\Telerik Reporting [YYYY Q]\Examples\CSharp\.NET Framework\ReportLibrary.
+You can refer to the **ProductCatalog** implementation.
+However, the code is valid for the basic Report implementation as well.
+It will contain a more simplified design with just the text boxes added to the report.

 ## Serialize to XML

 The following sample code snipped demonstrates how to serialize the above report definition to an XML file: